 Sitka Spruce Tips 4-H is supported in partnership by Sitka Conservation Society with UAF Cooperative Extension.
 This club has many local adult volunteers who are committed to youth development and community service.
 In addition to the Alaska Way of Life programs, 4-H projects in Sitka currently include sewing, shooting sports, knitting, photography, and food and nutrition.

 The Alaska Way of Life programs vary throughout the year.
 Thus, 4-H member participation is flexible due to interest and availability.
 Fall programs have included hiking, wild edible harvesting, and food preservation techniques such as jams, drying, and smoking.
 During winter, 4-H members have enjoyed workshops on risk management, survival skills, deer tracking and processing, using your senses, and repurposing crafts programs.
 Spring programs have included Leave No Trace camping skills, compass navigation, and Earth Day activities.
 In the summer, we keep 4-H members busy with gardening, hiking, kayaking, and art projects.
 Throughout the year, we work with community partners and local expert naturalists to learn about the natural history of the Tongass.
 These have included bird and mushroom identification, the role of herring in the food web, whales, stream ecology, forest ecology, nature art, bear aware skills, intertidal life, slugs, and so much more!

 4-H members commit to learning together, sharing knowledge, and giving back to the community.
 These opportunities are available to school-aged children 5-18 years old.
 Thanks to community support, there is a very minimal cost.

 Interested in joining 4-H?
-For questions or information about current programs, contact Kate at [email protected] or (907) 747-7509.
+For questions or information about current programs, contact Andrew at [email protected] or call (907) 747-7509.